Mesh

 • meshc init --template todo-api --db sqlite todo_api — the honest local-only starter.
 It is a single-node SQLite Todo API, keeps SQLite single-node only, includes actor-backed write rate limiting plus generated package tests, and makes no clustered placement or operator claims.

 • meshc init --template todo-api --db postgres shared_todo — the serious shared/deployable PostgreSQL starter.
-It keeps clustered work source-first, uses migrations plus a real DATABASE_URL, dogfoods HTTP.clustered(1, ...) only on the shared read routes while local health and mutating routes stay local, and owns the staged deploy + failover proof chain plus the same hosted packages/public-surface contract once you step onto the proof pages.
+It keeps clustered work source-first, uses migrations plus a real DATABASE_URL, clusters shared reads and idempotent POST /todos, keeps local health plus unsafe-keyless PUT and DELETE local, and owns the staged deploy + failover proof chain once you step onto the proof pages.

 What's Next?

-Keep the public first-contact ladder explicit and ordered: clustered scaffold first, then the honest local SQLite starter, then the serious shared/deployable PostgreSQL starter, and only then the maintainer-facing backend proof page.
+Keep the public first-contact ladder explicit and ordered: clustered scaffold first, then the honest local SQLite starter, then the shared/deployable PostgreSQL starter, and finally the autonomous cluster and release-proof guides.

 After that starter/examples-first ladder, continue with the language guides: